jcrossley3/lein-modules/README.md

   `:subprocess` is set to false.
 See details below.
 * lein-modules supports automatic discovery of child modules so that you don't have to set `:dirs` at all
-* The version management feature of lein-modules eliminates the redundant references to your project's current version within the `:dependencies` vector of interdependent modules, enabling a simpler release process
+* The dependency management feature of lein-modules eliminates the redundant references to your project's current version within the `:dependencies` vector of interdependent modules, enabling a simpler release process